-Weather forecasters predict parts of Australia will experience heavy rain and possible flooding over late 2020 and early 2021.
+During the summer months, parts of Australia are often affected by heavy rain or flooding.
 Motorists should brush up on their wet weather driving skills to keep safe in the conditions.

 Rather than risk driving during flooding, the best tip is to avoid travelling at all.
 If you’ve prepared an emergency kit for storm season, your best option is to sit the flood out at home.
 Of course, natural disasters aren’t predictable, so you may be forced to travel.

 If you know there’s flooding in an area, take an alternative route where flooding is less likely.
 If you are unfamiliar with the area, ask a local for advice or use a map.
 It’s better to take a longer, safer journey than risk driving through flood water.

 How to drive during heavy rain or flooding

 Overwhelmingly the safer option when it comes driving during heavy rain or flooding is to avoid doing so.
 Driving during flooding is incredibly dangerous and should only be attempted in absolute emergencies, like seeking medical assistance.
 If you are forced to drive through flood water, here’s some guidance.

 You should try and get an idea of how extensive the flooding is in your area before you begin your journey.
 Most cars aren’t built to drive in water – a depth of more than 10cm can begin to cause trouble.
 Local emergency services in your state or news services may give you an indication of how affected your route is.